1.3 National youth strategy

 Main elements

 The NYS expired in 2024 and has not been replaced.
 The Strategy adopted in 2009 aimed to support the social integration of young people and harness their potential.
-It focused on youth development, improving living conditions, and supporting youth workers, guided by integration, solidarity, and transparency principles.
+It focused on youth development, improving living conditions, and supporting youth workers, guided by principles of integration, solidarity, and transparency.
 It emphasised the state's role in fostering integration, maintaining institutions, and providing services, with objectives addressing equal opportunities, cultural identity, and sustainability.

 Specific target groups